sagemath/sagewiki_to_gh-2022-10-10/days74.md

  * [[http://sagemanifolds.obspm.fr/|SageManifolds]] inclusion into Sage (cf. [[http://trac.sagemath.org/ticket/18528|#18528]]) (Travis, Eric)
  * [[http://trac.sagemath.org/ticket/14901|Lie algebras #14901]] and implement their relationship with manifolds.
 (Travis)
  * CW/Cube complexes by generalizing the manifold classes.
 (Travis)
  * Computation of geodesics on pseudo-Riemannian manifolds.
+(Eric)
  * Include the `sage.geometry.riemannian_manifolds` (i.e. parametrized surfaces) into the more general framework of !SageManifolds.
  * Experiment plotting possibilities with OpenGL (nice stuff from !SnapPy!) and more... for rendering in browser there is the [[https://en.wikipedia.org/wiki/WebGL|WebGL]] javascript library that is supported by most browsers.
  * Improve persistent homology.
 (Travis, John)